Collapsibility of CAT(0) spaces: Basic notions

-The \emph{underlying space} $|C|$ of a polytopal complex $C$ is the union of its faces as topological space.
+The \emph{underlying space} $|C|$ of a polytopal complex $C$ is the topological space obtained by taking the union of its faces.
 If two complexes are combinatorially equivalent, their underlying spaces are homeomorphic.
-We will frequently abuse notation and identify a polytopal complex with its underlying space, as common in literature.
+We will frequently abuse notation and identify a polytopal complex with its underlying space, as is common in the literature.
 For instance, we do not distinguish between a polytope and the complex formed by its faces.
 If $C$ is simplicial, $C$ is sometimes called a \emph{triangulation} of $|C|$ (and of any topological space homeomorphic to $|C|$).
 If $|C|$ is isometric to some metric space $M$, then $C$ is called a \emph{geometric triangulation} of~$M$.

 A \emph{subdivision} of a polytopal complex $C$ is a polytopal complex $C'$ with the same underlying space of $C$, such that for every face $F'$ of $C'$ there is some face $F$ of $C$ for which $F' \subset F$.
 Two polytopal complexes $C$ and $D$ are called \emph{PL equivalent} if some subdivision $C'$ of $C$ is combinatorially equivalent to some subdivision $D'$ of $D$.
 In case $|C|$ is a topological manifold (with or without boundary), we say that $C$ is \emph{PL} (short for Piecewise-Linear) if the star of every face of $C$ is PL equivalent to the simplex of the same dimension.